imafzalakram/google-signin-android/README.md

-### 3. Define your Google SignIn request and create a scope in onCreate() method.
+### 3. Define your Google SignIn request
+Define your request and create a scope in onCreate() method.
 Default scope is GoogleSignInOptions.DEFAULT_SIGN_IN which is enough for signin.
 There’s a default web client id in the environment in which you develop android app

 ```
 GoogleSignInOptions gso = new GoogleSignInOptions.Builder(GoogleSignInOptions.DEFAULT_SIGN_IN)